-There is so much to see and do in Florence, from world famous museums and art galleries to magnificent architecture and to-die-for-food you’d just about have to move there to experience it all.
-If you don’t have that luxury, be sure to put these 18 things to do on the top of your must-experience list.
+There is so much to see and do in Florence, from world-famous museums and art galleries to magnificent architecture.
+In addition to the to-die-for-food and local wines, this top destination in Italy’s Tuscany region has got it all.
+If you don’t have that luxury, be sure to put these top things to do on your must-experience list.

 YOU'RE ALL SET!